Daniel MacCarthy Reagh: Birth and origins

 MacCarthy was the second son of Cormac MacCarthy Reagh and his wife Ellen MacCarty.
 His father was esquire of Kilbrittain.
 His paternal grandfather was Donal MacCarthy Reagh of Kilbrittain.
 His father's family were the MacCarthy Reagh, a Gaelic Irish dynasty that branched from the MacCarthy-Mor line with Donal Maol MacCarthy Reagh, the first independent ruler of Carbery.

 MacCarthy's mother was a daughter of Charles MacCarthy, 1st Viscount Muskerry.
 His mother's family were the MacCarthys of Muskerry, who also had branched from the MacCarthy-Mor line.

+His uncle, Finghin, commonly mistaken as being his brother (see no. 125 in O'Hart's Pedigrees), was friends with John Churchill during the ascendency of King Charles II.
+It is through Finghin's descendants, that the family survives today.

 Raised a regiment for James II

 In 1688 MacCarthy raised an Irish regiment of infantry in support of King James II during the Glorious Revolution.

 MP

 In 1689 he was elected as one of the two Members of Parliament for Bandonbridge in the Patriot Parliament called by James II of England, which met between May and July 1689.